omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 	</#if>

 We need the INI file only if we are creating a simulation.
-If the current type is not `simulation`, an empty file will be generated and it will not be copied to the destination folder.
+If the current type is not `simulation`, the content will be empty, and the file will not be written to disk.

 === Wizard Types